-WHAT we teach – comes from PSIA and AASI in the form of the skills concept and efficient movement patterns in skiing and riding.
+WHAT we teach – comes from PSIA and AASI in the form of the learning connection model and efficient movement patterns in skiing and riding.
 The skills required to progress through each level of skiing and riding are the same for adults and children.
 However, an understanding of Children’s Movement Patterns will assist in applying these models more realistically when teaching children.
 Identification and differentiation of real movement patterns versus ideal movement patterns is critical.

 For years, the first year or new instructor has been given the task of teaching children, and usually at the beginning level.
 Children challenge our teaching skills in particular ways and require a trained and competent teacher to understand and meet their unique goals.
 Creating a love of the mountain experience in a young person will carry that joy of sliding and gliding into adulthood.
 Resort area management and snow sports school directors recognize the importance of providing children with a high quality lesson.
-However, often the hierarchy that exists in schools allows an experienced, certified instructor to move away from working with children.
 The Children’s Specialist Program offers a path to explore snow sports pedagogy and to empower children’s instructors by validating the technical, physical and theoretical based content unique to children’s educational requirements and in such as the program consists of the two programs; Children’s Specialist 1 (CS 1) and the Children’s Specialist 2 (CS 2).